Dario-Gasquez/chimango-ai/README.md

 # Chimango·AI
-This is a Swift based visual search library based on [Vision](https://developer.apple.com/documentation/vision) and [CoreML](https://developer.apple.com/documentation/coreml) that you can use in your iOS app to detect objects in images in a simple way.
-For more information: [Chimango:AI Library Design](https://github.com/Dario-Gasquez/chimango-ai/wiki)
+This is a Work In Progress, Swift based, visual search library based on [Vision](https://developer.apple.com/documentation/vision) and [CoreML](https://developer.apple.com/documentation/coreml) that you will be able to use in your iOS app to detect objects in images in a simple way.
+For more information about the underlying design see: [Chimango:AI Library Design](https://github.com/Dario-Gasquez/chimango-ai/wiki)

 ## Requirements
 - iOS 13.0+